Travel.State.Gov > Intercountry Adoption > Country Information > South Sudan Intercountry Adoption Information

 The U.S. government has limited ability to provide emergency consular services to U.S. citizens in South Sudan.
 U.S. government personnel in South Sudan are under a strict curfew.
-They must use armored vehicles for nearly all movements in the city, and official travel outside Juba is limited.
-Due to the critical crime threat in Juba, walking is also restricted; when allowed, it is limited to a small area in the immediate vicinity of the Embassy and must usually be conducted in groups of two or more during daylight hours.
+They must use armored vehicles for nearly all movements, and official travel outside Juba is limited.
+Due to the critical crime threat in Juba, walking is also restricted; when allowed, it is limited to a small area in the immediate vicinity of the Embassy and during daylight hours only.
 Family members cannot accompany U.S. government employees who work in South Sudan.

 Due to risks to civil aviation operating within or in the vicinity of South Sudan, the Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions, and Notices.

 If you decide to travel to South Sudan: